 Rare causes include retinoblastoma or other serious ocular defects and neurologic disease.

 Strabismus may be infantile or acquired.
-The term infantile rather than congenital is preferred because the presence of true strabismus at birth is uncommon, and the term infantile permits inclusion of varieties that develop within the first 6 mo of life.
-The term acquired includes varieties that develop after 6 mo.
+The term infantile rather than congenital is preferred because the presence of true strabismus at birth is uncommon, and the term infantile permits inclusion of varieties that develop within the first 6 months of life.
+The term acquired includes varieties that develop after 6 months.